data301-2020-winter2/course-project-solo_k/analysis/scripts/readme.md

-This is a folder wehre new scripts will be stored
+This is a folder where new scripts will be stored